MehradSm/SF-Crime-Prediction/README.md

 - __Address__ Street address of crime
 - __X__ and __Y__ GPS coordinates (__X__ as Longitude, and __Y__ as Latitude) of the crime location

 In this project, we used Dates, DayOfWeek and PdDistrict to build a classifier.
-We treat all of thes these selected features as categorical variables, then use on-hot encoding technique to processed them.
+We treat all of thes these selected features as categorical variables, then used on-hot encoding technique to process them.

 ## Code
 Our codes are available in three different files as follow: